a short story by Jonathan Field

 Poor Tony.
 His sous chef, an old Austrian named Hans, was a complete wash.
 Give him two minutes and he'd bore you to tears with a five-hour litany about a lifetime of working for anti-Teutonic Jews.
 But Hans cooked every one of the Israeli owner's dinners.
 At heart, he probably would have neighed like a drunken horse if it might have increased Mo's appreciation of him.
 Or convinced him to appoint Hans head chef.

 The two middle-aged dishwashers from Mexico shared Hans' sense of loyalty.
 It didn't exist.
 They liked Tony.
 But they hated taking orders from his pastry chef, Cookie, a party-happy 21-year-old Romeo from Sierra Leone.
-Cookie had invented a desert he'd named "banana napoleon royale," a short, stubby, phallic-looking thing Tony thought might become a hit among the late night crowd.
+Cookie had invented a dessert he'd named "banana napoleon royale," a short, stubby, phallic-looking thing Tony thought might become a hit among the late-night crowd.
 As the Mexicans saw it, Cookie and his pastry insulted their sense of beauty.
 "Cookie is muy feo," they'd moan.
 "That guy is soooo ugly."

 In reality, Cookie was handsome as the sun.
 But he was also black as night.
 It depressed them to be stuck in America subservient to an African pot-head with a winning grin.
 They swore allegiance to Tony but took every opportunity to win Antoine's sympathy.
 Murder lurks in the theater world.
 In the hospitality business, hatred stews.
 The professionals at Restaurant Le Chalet weren't exactly four-star quality, but we sure hated like the best.